Essential Works

 How to Survive the Pandemics? - A poetic and performative exchange between Gómez Peña & the European performance duo VestandPage (Verena Stenke and Andrea Pagnes).
 Sponsored by LADA (London), this poetic film is a chronicle of the first lockdown.
 Here

 San Francisco Apocalypse - A film about the fall of empire and the creative city, with chicano filmmakers Gustavo Vázquez and Lalo Obregón featuring some of the wildest local musicians and performance artists residing in the San Francisco Bay Area.
-Coming soon, here's a teaser
+Here's a

 La Pocha Nostra performing at Pulque Para Dos (Cholula, Mexico), Federico Tello and Hugo Pulque, photo by Dandy Arriaga, (2021)